mattiasrunge/letsproxy/README.md

 # letsproxy

-letsproxy is an easy to use proxy for shttp data traffic using [Let's Encrypt](https://letsencrypt.org/) certificates.
+letsproxy is an easy to use proxy for https data traffic using [Let's Encrypt](https://letsencrypt.org/) certificates.

 ## Features
 * Redirectes requests to http (port 80) to https (port 443)